wasp-lang/wasp/web/docs/database/backends.md

 Each seed function must be an async function that takes one argument, `prismaClient`, which is a [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client/crud) instance used to interact with the database.
 This is the same Prisma Client instance that Wasp uses internally and thus includes all of the usual features (e.g., password hashing).

 Since a seed function falls under server-side code, it can import other server-side functions.
-This is convenient because you'll normally want to seed the database using Actions.
+This is convenient because you might want to seed the database using Actions.

 Here's an example of a seed function that imports an Action: